 Both Dr. Bunjun (2010) and Dr. Christofides (2009) have been recipients of the ESU great teacher award.
 The award is presented to a teacher who has demonstrated superior teaching ability and extraordinary commitment to students.

-Professor Mamadou Kane, another retired ESU economics professor, served as grand marshal for the 2009 spring undergraduate and graduate commencement exercises.
+Dr. Mamadou Kane, another retired ESU economics professor, served as grand marshal for the 2009 spring undergraduate and graduate commencement exercises.

 Professor Kane joined the then combined departments of Political Science and Economics in 1972.
 For the subsequent 36 years he taught introductory macroeconomics and microeconomics, international trade, international finance, history of economic thought and economic growth and development.